HMS Ure

 HMS Ure was a Palmer Type River Class Destroyer ordered by the Royal Navy under the 1903 – 1904 Naval Estimates.
 Named after the River Ure in Yorkshire, England, she was the first ship to carry this name in the Royal Navy.

 Construction

 She was laid down on 1 March 1904 at the Palmer’s shipyard at Jarrow and launched on 25 October 1904.
 She was completed in June 1905.
 Her original armament was to be the same as the Turleback torpedo boat destroyers that preceded her.
 In 1906 the Admiralty decided to upgrade the armament by landing the five 6-pounder naval guns and shipping three 12-pounder 8 hundredweight (cwt) guns.
-Two would be mounted abeam at the foc'x'le break and the third gun would be mounted on the quarterdeck.
+Two would be mounted abeam at the foc's'le break, and the third gun would be mounted on the quarterdeck.

 Pre-War

 After commissioning she was assigned to the East Coast Destroyer Flotilla of the 1st Fleet and based at Harwich.

 On 27 April 1908 the Eastern Flotilla departed Harwich for live fire and night manoeuvres.
 During these exercises Attentive rammed and sank Gala then damaged Ribble.

 In April 1909 she was assigned to the 3rd Destroyer Flotilla on its formation at Harwich.
 She remained until displaced by a Basilisk Class destroyer by May 1912.
 She was assigned to the 5th Destroyer Flotilla of the 2nd Fleet with a nucleus crew.

 On 30 August 1912 the Admiralty directed all destroyer classes were to be designated by alpha characters starting with the letter 'A'.
 The ships of the River Class were assigned to the E Class.
 After 30 September 1913, she was known as an E Class destroyer and had the letter ‘E’ painted on the hull below the bridge area and on either the fore or aft funnel.